-1.6.4 Reordering the Alignment
+2.4 Reordering an Alignment

 Sequence reordering is simple.
-Highlight the sequences to be moved then press the up or down arrow keys as appropriate (Figure 1.19).
-If you wish to move a sequence up past several other sequences it
+Highlight the sequences to be moved then press the up or down arrow keys as appropriate (Figure 2.6).
+If you wish to move a sequence up past several other sequences it is often quicker to select the group past which you want to move it and then move the group rather than the individual sequence.